cldwalker/logseq-clis/README.md

 Parses and then exports a markdown file.
 Useful for testing mldoc's export.

+### logseq-class-hierarchy

+Prints a graph's class hierarchy to a logseq-compatible markdown file.
+Useful for generating a navigable tree for a graph's ontology a.k.a. "table of contents".

 ## Development

 Code is organized under the following directories: